turbot/steampipe-mod-aws-thrifty/thrifty/docs/unused.md

 Thrifty developers need to pay close attention to unused resources.
 It’s possible to end up with resources that aren’t being used.
 Load balancers may not have associated resources or targets; RDS databases may have low or no connection counts; a NAT gateway may not have any resources routing to it.
 And most commonly, EBS volumes may not be attached to running instances.
 The ability to easily create, attach and unattached disk volumes is a key benefit of working in the cloud, but it can also become a source of unchecked cost if not watched closely.
 Even if an Amazon EBS volume is unattached, you are still billed for the provisioned storage.

+This dashboard answers the following questions:

+- What CloudWatch log streams are no longer being used?
+- What EBS volumes are unattached or attached to stopped EC2 instances?
+- What EC2 application load balancers, network load balancers and gateway load balancers are not associated with any target group?
+- What VPC NAT gateways are unused?

 ## Variables

 | Variable                           | Description                                                                               | Default |